ArPiRobot/arpirobot.github.io/docs/guide/manuals/drive_station.md

 # Drive Station Manual

+*NOTICE: THIS MANUAL WAS WRITTEN FOR THE OLD JAVA DRIVE STATION.
+THE NEWER DRIVE STATION (V0.4.0+) IS REWRITTEN IN PYTHON USING QT.
+SOME OF THIS INFORMATION DOES NOT APPLY!!!*

 The ArPiRobot Drive Station is the program for your computer (Windows, macOS, Linux) that is used to control the robot.
 Its primary function is to enable/disable the robot and send data from a gamepad connected to your computer to the robot via WiFi.

 ![Drive Station Screenshot](../../img/drive_station.png){: style="height:300px"}